 va-ya-KHON a-do-NAI o-TAM va-ra-kha-MAYM vai-YI-fen a-lay-HEM l’-MA-an b’-ree-TO et av-ra-HAMyitz-KHAK v’-ya-a-KOV v’-LO a-VAH hash-khee-TAM v’-lo hish-lee-KHAM may-al pa-NAV ad A-tah

-Because of His everlasting covenant with the People of Israel, God has compassion for them.
-In Hebrew, the word for compassion,’ rachamim,’ comes from the word that means womb,’ rechem.’
-A mother always has compassion for the child she lovingly carried for nine months in her womb.
-We pray for God to have the same compassion upon His children, who He has lovingly carried for millennia.
-And when we show compassion to others, we emulate one of God’s Holy attributes.
+Because of His everlasting covenant with the People of Israel, Hashem has compassion for them.
+In Hebrew, the word for ‘compassion,’ rachamim (רחמים), comes from the word that means ‘womb,’ rechem (רחם).
+A mother always feels compassion for the child she lovingly carried in her womb for nine months.
+We pray for Hashem to have the same compassion upon His children, whom He has lovingly carried for millennia, and when we show compassion to others, we emulate one of God’s attributes.1 comment

-25 And Jehoash the son of Jehoahaz took again out of the hand of Ben-hadad the son of Hazael the cities which he had taken out of the hand of Jehoahaz his father by war.
-Three times did Joash smite him, and recovered the cities of Yisrael.
+25 and then Yehoash son of Yehoachaz recovered from Ben-hadad son of Hazael the towns which had been taken from his father Yehoachaz in war.
+Three times Yoash defeated him, and he recovered the towns of Yisrael.